Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Modern Russian medicine does not reach the level of foreign medicine.
 Therefore, many doctors refer patients to have a hysterectomy abroad - in Israel or Germany.

-Depending on the indications abroad, the following types of operations are carried out:
+Depending on the indications, the following types of operations are performed abroad:

-• A radical hysterectomy is the removal of the uterus with the cervix and all appendages.
+• Radical hysterectomy is the removal of the uterus, cervix and all appendages.

 • Amputation of the uterus with preservation of the cervix and appendages.

-• Extirpation is the removal of the uterus with a cervix without appendages.
+• Extirpation is the removal of the uterus with the cervix without appendages.

 • Hysterosalpingo-oophorectomy involves cutting out the uterus and fallopian tubes.

 In Israel, Germany and other foreign countries, operations are performed through the abdominal wall or vagina.
-It is possible to perform laparoscopy.
+Laparoscopy is possible.

-For hysterectomy, the latest surgical equipment is used.
-The presence of robotics allows for more accurate and safer operations.
+The latest surgical equipment is used for hysterectomy.
+The presence of robotics allows for more accurate and safe operations.

-Many patients prefer to be treated abroad also because special training can be done before surgery.
-The best psychologists work with patients, who set them up for positive.
-A positive attitude plays an important role in the successful conduct of the operation.
-In Russia, a similar technique for preparing for an operation is not used.
+Many patients prefer to be treated abroad also because they can undergo special training before surgery.
+The best psychologists work with patients and make them feel positive.
+A positive attitude plays an important role in the successful completion of the operation.
+In Russia, a similar method of preparation for surgery is not used.

 After the operation, the woman must spend at least two weeks in the hospital.
-Staples are removed from the sutures 6-8 days after the hysterectomy.
+6-8 days after the hysterectomy, the staples are removed from the stitches.
 The healing process directly depends on the physiological characteristics of the body.

-In the postoperative period, special attention should be paid to rehabilitation aimed at restoring normal water balance and blood.
-The duration of rehabilitation may vary depending on the methods of surgery and indications.
+In the postoperative period, special attention should be paid to rehabilitation aimed at restoring normal water and blood balance.
+The duration of rehabilitation may vary depending on the surgical methods and indications.

 It is of particular importance for patients who are in the premenopausal period.
-Taking hormonal drugs can delay the onset of menopause and help improve overall well-being.
+Taking hormonal medications can delay the onset of menopause and help improve overall well-being.

-Already two days after the removal of the uterus with the ovaries, the level of testosterone decreases several times.
-But this hormone is very important for the female body, as it helps to regulate the ratio of muscle and fat body mass.
-It is because of its lack that women often recover after a hysterectomy.
+Within two days after removal of the uterus and ovaries, testosterone levels decrease several times.
+But this hormone is very important for the female body, as it helps regulate the ratio of muscle and fat mass in the body.
+It is because of its lack that women often gain weight after a hysterectomy.
 Testosterone is also responsible for sexual attraction to a partner.
-Doctors recommend replenishing hormone levels by taking specially designed supplements that should contain testosterone and estradiol.
+Doctors recommend replenishing hormone levels by taking specially formulated supplements that contain testosterone and estradiol.

 Hormone replacement therapy is usually prescribed for a period of 5 years after surgery.